-- 1. Intro decision-making issues. - 2.
-Economic efficiency, or the size of the economic pie. - 3.
+- 1. Intro decision-making issues. - Economic efficiency, or the size of the economic pie. - 3.
 A weak ethical criterion: Pareto Improvement.
-The efficiency criterion: The Potential Pareto Improvement Criterion (PPIC), in which the size of the pie is the issue, not the sizes of the slices. - 4.
-Comparing Cost-Benefit Analysis (CBA) with Financial Appraisal (FA). - 5.
-The use of opportunity cost, not accounting cost, in CBA.
+The efficiency criterion: The Potential Pareto Improvement Criterion (PPIC, or Kaldor-Hicks criterion), in which the size of the pie is the issue, not the sizes of the slices. - 4.
+Comparing Cost-Benefit Analysis (CBA) with Financial Appraisal (FA). - The use of opportunity cost, not accounting cost, in CBA.